blindbbj/CDI-TS-Event-Detection/README.md

 ## Abstract

 Accurate detection of clinically meaningful events in healthcare time-series data is crucial for reliable downstream analysis and decision support.
-However, most existing methods struggle to jointly localize event boundaries and classify event types; even detection transformer (DETR)-based approaches show limited performance when confronted with extremely sparse events typical of clinical recordings.
 To address these challenges, we propose a coarse-to-fine detection framework combining a global context explorer, a local detail inspector, and an adaptive gating module (AGM) that fuses multiple label perspectives.
 The AGM uses transformed labels—encoding event presence and temporal position—to improve learning on sparse events.
 This design acts as a switch that selectively activates detailed feature extraction only when an event is likely, thereby reducing noise and improving efficiency in sparse settings.

 ## Framework